solomonNSI/twitter_solana/README.md

-# Want to understand how solana work
+# Want to understand how solana works

 ### my comments and notes are here, will keep updating until i finish the tutorial